Open all

 High up in the South Downs, Lancing sits on a stunning, collegiate hilltop campus with gorgeous views over the Sussex countryside in one direction and the English Channel in the other.
 Approached by a bucolic winding lane, the magnificent neo-gothic Lancing College chapel (the largest school chapel in the world, no less) is the first thing you notice, and it really takes your breath away – legend has it that the architect died before seeing the completion of his masterpiece, so intent was he to put perfection before conclusion.

-While it can feel a little windswept and bleak at times, the school has everything pupils need on-site, with playing fields stretching in all directions as far as the eye can see, then valleys and grassland rolling down towards the south coast.
-A new café is in the works while the old one is being refurbished to become a dedicated sixth form centre.
-Co-curricular facilities are good, and include an onsite pool and equestrian centre where pupils can stable their own horses.
+The school has everything pupils need on-site, with playing fields stretching in all directions as far as the eye can see, then valleys and grassland rolling down towards the south coast.
+The popular new sixth form centre occupies a large, airy room overlooking one of the quads, which was previously the school café (which has now been relocated to one of the three fives courts).
+Co-curricular facilities are good, and include an onsite pool, which is currently getting an upgrade, and an impressive equestrian centre.

 Day pupils can use the extensive school minibus service, which covers routes towards Horsham, Chichester and Lewes.
 Extra routes from Cobham and Guildford are laid on at exeats and the start and end of each term.
 Brighton and Worthing are both within easy reach, while Gatwick airport is a 40-minute drive away (the school runs a shuttle bus to and from the airport at the start and end of each term).